Aluminum discoloration, pale yellow to dark brown

 A. Aluminum oxides may appear in different colors depending on hydration states and other variables.
-Look in a "CRC Handbook of Chemistry & Physics" [link is to info about book at Amazon] if available for aluminum compounds and their colors.
+Look in a "CRC Handbook of Chemistry & Physics" [affil. link to book info on Amazon] if available for aluminum compounds and their colors.

 The colors that you see may also have as much to do with the surface finish as the color of the material on the surface.
 A microscopically rough surface will appear dark next to a polished surface due to light scattering.